Pixlox/notes/content/Commerce/Law, Society and Political Involvement.md

 ### Laws, values and morals
 ---
 Laws are sets of rules which everyone in the community is expected to obey.
-Laws are enforced by the police and the courts, hence they are legal rules (eg. traffic laws).
+Laws are enforced by the police and the [[Courts]], hence they are legal rules (eg. traffic laws).

 Without laws, people can do whatever they like, leading to possible chaos, disorder and confusion (ie. anarchy).